 Maryland is now in its fourth performance year of the All-Payer Model.
 The Model is based on the expectation that an All-Payer approach and global or population-based budgets will result in more rapid changes in population health, care coordination, and other improvements, which in turn will result in reductions in PAUs.
 To that end, the Commission approved budgets that did not offset Medicare's ACA and productivity adjustments, and provided infrastructure investment funding to support care coordination and population health activities.
 For RYs 2015 and 2016, the HSCRC applied a PAU savings adjustment with an incremental revenue reduction averaging 0.20 percent to allocate and ensure savings for purchasers of care.
 In RY 2017, there was an incremental increase in the PAU adjustment of 0.45 percent.
-For RYs 2015 and 2016.
+For RY 2018, staff is proposing an increase in the PAU saving adjustment of 0.20 percent, similar to RYs 2015 and 2016.